beakbahama/log/docs/stress.md

 The ultimate goal here is not to introduce new terms but to envision a new future where every person alive today, and those yet to be born, can thrive.
 By recognizing the interconnectedness of our experiences and the impact of societal structures on our well-being, a unified approach to healing and supporting each other is necessary.
 This document seeks to unite us all in a common goal of growth, moving beyond the confines of existing models to foster a healthier, more connected humanity.

 By addressing these foundational issues, this document aims to enable individuals and societies not only to recover but to flourish.
-Thriving, as described here, involves fostering an environment where each individual can excel across a broad spectrum of human abilities, including the various types of intelligence such as linguistic, logical-mathematical, spatial, bodily-kinesthetic, musical, interpersonal, intrapersonal, naturalistic, and existential.
+Thriving, as described here, involves fostering an environment where each individual can excel across a broad spectrum of potential human capabilities, including:
+   - linguistic
+   - logical-mathematical
+   - spatial
+   - bodily-kinesthetic
+   - musical
+   - interpersonal
+   - intrapersonal
+   - naturalistic
+   - existential

 This approach shifts from traditional pathologizing to view conditions as opportunities for exponential growth and complete repair.
 It underscores our collective responsibility to support each person's journey toward realizing their full potential, highlighting that thriving is about creating a society where everyone has the opportunity to develop and excel in these diverse capabilities.

 This perspective encourages us to see healing as a journey towards becoming exceptional in all aspects of human ability, facilitated by a nurturing and supportive environment.

 ## Rethinking Our Approach to Mental Health